 I’m a huge fan of color and rarely think that it’s best to stick with white, BUT with galley kitchens I’m making an exception.
 When designing a galley style kitchen where the space is narrow, it’s best to use white or light colored cabinets.
 Accents of color can be introduced, but because the cabinetry usually takes up 80-95% of the wall surface, your space will feel largest when it’s lighter in color.

-3. Add accents
+3. Add Visual Accents

 Because of the limited space in a galley kitchen, unique storage solutions are needed to create a functioning hub of the home.
 A kitchen of this style will need extra thought during the planning stages, but will be well worth it when being used.
 To start off, make a list of your must-have necessities and a separate list for your wants/desires.
 This will help figure out the layout and how your kitchen can run most efficiently.

-5. Create a functioning galley kitchen layout
+5. Create a Functional Layout

 All kitchens should be designed with the Kitchen Work Triangle in mind, but the galley kitchen especially because of the narrow corridor-like width.
 It’s key to have the larger appliances staggered when on opposite sides, as well as creating large amounts of work space for food preparation.